-Products using metallic ink or finishes with hot stamping add a level of brilliance that product engineers, designers, or marketing managers hope will attract a customer’s eye.
-For many people, gloss and shine add to the perception of wealth and value.
-The attraction to shiny objects is more primal.
+Products using metallic ink add a level of brilliance that product engineers, designers, and marketers can leverage to attract a customer’s eye.
+Metallic ink works because many people feel a primal attraction to gloss and shine, as both elements add to our perception of wealth and value.

-While enhancing products with metallic shine has been around for years with various printing and manufacturing methods, it has seen limited use in the digital inkjet printing industry.
+While products have been enhanced with metallic shine for years using various printing and manufacturing methods, metallic ink has seen only limited use within the digital inkjet printing industry.

-Since around 1900, when CMYK printing was first developed, printers have mixed these four color inks to produce an almost infinite spectrum, including shades of silver, gold, and bronze.
-Inkjet printing with CMYK inks is no exception.
+When CMYK printing was first developed around 1900, printers have mixed CMYK’s four-color inks to produce an almost infinite spectrum of colors and hues, including shades of silver, gold, and bronze.

-Until recently, to apply the shiny finishes, printers have relied on secondary production internally or externally, using other printing methods or with foil hot stamping.
+Nonetheless, the metallic inks produced by CMYK printing often lack the sheen and light-reflecting properties of polished metals.
+Until recently, printers wanting shiny finishes have relied on secondary production internally or externally, using other printing methods or with foil hot- stamping.
 This increased both production time and costs.
 For customers demanding value and speed, that’s been a problem in need of a solution.

-With inkjet printing using either piezo or thermal printheads, only one ink is needed to produce an authentic metallic finish, often like a spot color.
-Because the solvent-based inks contain actual metallic particles, similar to pigments that supply the color for those formulations, printing can be done at the same time as other parts of the job.
+Inkjet printing that uses either piezo or thermal printheads requires only one ink to produce an authentic metallic finish, often like a spot color.
+Because solvent-based inks contain actual metallic particles––similar to pigments that supply the color for those formulations––printing can be done simultaneously along with other parts of the printing job.

-Printers may be reluctant to use metallic inkjet inks because of the risk of damage to the printheads.
-The metallic flecks suspended in ink can damage the fine nozzles of the head.
-For thermal inkjet printheads, metallic inks can lead to kogation, the gradual and inevitable degradation of the print head.
+Print companies may be reluctant to use metallic inks in their inkjet printers because metallic flecks suspended in ink can damage the fine nozzles of their inkjet printheads.
+For thermal inkjet printheads, metallic inks can lead to kogation, or the gradual and inevitable degradation of the printhead.

-The last thing a printer wants is to have printheads damaged.
-The sensitive equipment is costly to repair or replace.
+The last thing a printer wants is to have printheads damaged since they are sensitive and costly to repair or replace.

+Time is also working against printers that use metallic ink.
 Like a conventional pigment ink, the metallic flecks tend to settle in the solution.
-Pigment or metallic inks left unused in printers for a time may cause clogging from these sediments.
-Settling can be avoided by stirring the ink containers every few weeks or even weekly.
-Flushing the ink lines helps avoid clogging.
+Pigment or metallic inks left unused in printers for a time may cause clogging from these sediments, but this can be avoided by stirring the ink containers every few weeks, or even weekly.
+Flushing the ink lines also help prevent clogging.

-Also, the development of these inks can be challenging.
-The metallic particles all react differently to solvents.
-Chemists must test the materials used in the ink formulations to avoid unintended reactions.
+Development of these inks can also be challenging.
+Metallic particles all react differently to solvents, so chemists must test the materials used in their ink formulations to avoid unintended reactions.